HKUDS/SSLRec/README.md

 ## Improve Our Framework Together🤝
 If you encounter a bug or have any suggestions, please let us know by [filing an issue](https://github.com/HKUDS/SSLRec/issues).

-We welcome all contributions, from bug fixes to new features and extensions 🙌.
+We welcome all contributions, from bug fixes to new features and extensions. 🙌